-Amleth's Tale is the original Danish legend that ultimately inspired Shakespeare's greatest play, Hamlet - the name of the latter being an anagram of the former.
+Amleth's Tale is the original Danish legend that ultimately inspired Shakespeare's greatest play, Hamlet.

 The story was first written in full by a Christian monk in the early years of the thirteenth century, charged with recording the legends of Denmark, to put them on a par with Greek classics such as Homer's writings.